Manage and view AssembliesFollow

 Comments: Displays any comments recorded against the Assembly line

 Printed: Indicates whether the assembly has been printed or not

 Product Group: The group for the assembled product.

 Sales Order: Displays the associated Sales Order that led to the Assembly.
 Click on the Sales Order to open the Sales Order page.

 Depending on what sort of information you require, you can enter the relevant criteria and then click Run at the top on the banner.
-You can also export what you are seeing to a number of different formats such as pdf, xls and .xlsx using the Export button on the banner.
-Using the toolbar above the grid, you can do a number of other things to the information shown in the grid.
+You can also export what you are seeing to a number of different formats, such as pdf, xls and .xlsx using the Export button on the banner.
+Using the toolbar above the grid, you can do a number of other actions to the information shown in the grid.